Winston Churchill facts: 9 things you might not know about the WW2 prime minister

-Like his hero, Shakespeare, Churchill was known to invent a word or two.
+Like his hero, William Shakespeare, Churchill was known to invent a word or two.
 For instance, he is credited with inventing the word ‘summit’ in 1950.
 He is also said to have helped ‘quisling’ come into popular usage as a synonym for a traitor (Vidkun Quisling having been the fascist military officer who became minister-president of German-occupied Norway in 1942).

 He was considered for a Nobel Prize several times before he eventually received one

 The Nobel Prize awarding committee had considered Churchill for the literature award several times before he eventually received it in 1953.
 A report for the committee produced in the 1940s deemed him a significant historian but not one, perhaps, whose work was so important or sparklingly literary that it warranted the grandest of all prizes.

 So, after years of his name being mooted, he was finally given the great accolade.
 The official citation proclaimed that the prize had been awarded for “his mastery of historical and biographical description as well as for brilliant oratory in defending exalted human values”.